INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

-# Manual for DAE
+# Manual for DaE
-DAE is the insightful approach of Leung (2020) that computes pairwise stable networks in problems with a sparse structure. i.e. the utility function of each agent only depends on his direct connections.
+DaE is the algorithm introduced by Leung (2020) to compute pairwise stable networks in problems with a sparse structure. i.e. the utility function of each agent only depends on the direct connections.
-Its basic idea is to first figure out the links that are robustly absent or built.
-These links decompose the whole network into smaller ones, for which we then conduct an exhaustive search.
+Its basic idea is to find the links that are robustly absent or built.
+These links decompose the whole network into smaller ones, for which we then use an exhaustive search.

-In this folder, we show our implementation of DAE and distribute it along with our algorithm LogTP.
+In this folder, we show our implementation of DaE and distribute it along with our algorithm LogTP.
 # Technical details

-- `main.m`: the main program of DAE, including the parameter settings, decomposition of networks, and the exhaustive search.
+- `main.m`: the main program of DaE, including the parameter settings, decomposition of networks, and the exhaustive search.

 - `dvalue.m`: to compute the difference of payoff in a given network.